Best California National Parks in the Summer

 Summer time at Channel Islands is peak season and the best time of year to visit and enjoy sailing, kayaking, diving, snorkeling, and swimming.
 In the Summer, the parks underwater video program begins at Anacapa and the mainland visitor center broadcasts live.
 Average temperatures are in the 60s and 70s and are typically moderated by the moist ocean air.
 Nighttime especially has high humidity and frequent fog.

-Other California National Parks include:
+More California National Parks

 Similar Posts